National Women's Political Caucus Officers

 Rivera has served on the Advisory Council of the ACC Center for Public Policy and Political Studies, the Board of Directors of the ACC Foundation, the Foundation Board of the Texas Community College Teachers Association, and served as the Chair of the City of Austin and AISD’s Joint Task Force on Education and Quality of Life for Hispanic Students.
 She is the co-founder and a board member of Las Comadres Para Las Americas, an international network for Hispanic women.
 A first-generation Mexican-American and native of Brownsville, Texas, Ms. Rivera graduated with honors from St. Mary’s University in San Antonio, Texas with a Teacher Certificate in Broad Social Studies.
 She received a Master’s in Business Administration from Texas State University in San Marcos and her law degree from the University of Texas at Austin School of Law.

 In 2012 Beth was elected to serve as President of Broward's Gwen Cherry Chapter of the National Women's Political Caucus of Florida.
-Over the past year this non-partisan Chapter has doubled in size, endorsed and helped elect more women to office, and launched the first Mentor Circle in Broward County of elected women willing to share their experiences with women running or considering a run for office.
 In her role as Vice President for the state caucus she worked to endorse good women throughout Florida and is in the process of launching two new County chapters.
 Recently elected President of the State Caucus, Beth is working to bring "Women on the Run" trainings statewide, focusing on helping pro-choice women of any party prepare for local or state office, or even leadership positions on Boards.
-The first training will be held in Broward County in May.

 President, NWPC Foundation